scottmk/ti4-reference/snippets/units/faction/te/deepwrought-mech.md

 <span style="font-variant:small-caps;">Sustain Damage</span> __|__ <span style="font-variant:small-caps;">Production 1</span>

-When another player activates this system, if this unit is <span style="font-variant:small-caps;">coexisting</span>, you may move it and any of your infantry on its planet to a planet you control in your home system.
+When another player activates this system, if this unit is coexisting, you may move it and any of your infantry on its planet to a planet you control in your home system.